scottyphillips/mitsubishi_echonet/README.md

-# mitsubishi_echonet
+# Mitsubishi Echonet

-A library for interfacing with Mitsubishi HVAC with the Echonet lite protocol over WiFi adaptors such as the MAC-568IF-E.
+A library for interfacing with Mitsubishi HVAC with the ECHONET-lite protocol over WiFi adaptors such as the MAC-568IF-E.

-It is specifically designed for use with Home Assistant, and its functionality is limited to HVAC systems, but it could be potentially extended for other Echonet lite applications and become a more general purpose library.
+It is specifically designed for use with Home Assistant, and its functionality is limited to HVAC systems, but it could be potentially extended for other ECHONET-lite applications and become a more general purpose library.

 Similar implementations seem to be Node JS middleware running on Docker containers to interface into the MQTT API however this is designed to be used